therealnicoroshi/modlist/README.md

 #### In MO2 find 'Tools' in the top left and click on it.
 Navigate to ini editor/ SkyrimPrefs.ini/[Launcher] sD3DDevice="NVIDIA GeForce RTX 3090

-Change this line to reflect the graphics card you are using:
+Change this line to reflect the graphics card you are using if not changed automatically:

 #### Also Change this line in MO2/Tools/ini editor/Skrim.ini to reflect where you want screenshots saved: